wanghaisheng/responsive-landing-page-starter/content/blog/en/how-make-receive-phone-calls-with-nuxt-js-dr.md

 }
 ```

 I'm checking to see if the request is a `GET` request here and then using the ["Make an outbound call with an NCCO"](https://developer.nexmo.com/voice/voice-api/code-snippets/make-an-outbound-call-with-ncco/node) code snippet to make a phone call.
 The `nexmo.calls.create` method takes an object parameter to determine the `from`, `to` and `ncco` for the call.
 For the NCCO, it expects a valid set of instructions according to the [NCCO reference](https://developer.nexmo.com/voice/voice-api/ncco-reference).
 It also takes a `callback` method that is going to run once the API call completes.
-I'm taking the `from` parameter from the `.env` file, and that's going to be a Nexmo phone number.
+I'm taking the `from` parameter from the `.env` file, and that's going to be a Vonage phone number.
 The `to` and `text` parameters are coming from the query parameters of the incoming HTTP request.

 My `callback` function is anonymous, and I'm checking to see if there was an error with the request first.
 If there was an error, I transform the error object to String and pass that along to the response message.
 If there was no error, I'm going to pass a generic `Call in progress.` message so that we can update the UI later.